 Hypertension is multifactorial in origin, influenced by genetic predisposition, lifestyle factors (diet, physical activity, smoking, and alcohol intake), and environmental exposures.
 One key environmental factor implicated in the pathogenesis of hypertension is cadmium, a toxic heavy metal.
 Cadmium is widely distributed in the environment, originating from industrial emissions, cigarette smoke, and contaminated food and water.
 It accumulates in the kidneys and liver, leading to chronic toxicity.
 Studies suggest that cadmium exposure induces hypertension through mechanisms such as oxidative stress, endothelial dysfunction, and vascular inflammation, all of which disrupt normal blood pressure regulation (Tinkov et al., 2018).

 The management of hypertension typically involves pharmacological interventions, including diuretics, beta-blockers, calcium channel blockers, and angiotensin-converting enzyme (ACE) inhibitors.
 These medications effectively lower blood pressure but are associated with side effects that can impact patient adherence.
 For example, ACE inhibitors commonly cause a persistent dry cough, which limits their use in some populations (Yılmaz, 2019).
-Furthermore, access to and affordability of antihypertensive medications remain challenges, particularly in resource-limited settings.
+Furthermore, access to and affordability of antihypertensive medications remain a challenge, particularly in resource-limited settings.

 Given these limitations, there is growing interest in complementary and alternative therapies, particularly those derived from medicinal plants.
 In Nigeria, traditional medicine plays a significant role in healthcare, with local plants widely utilized for their therapeutic properties.
 Several plant-derived compounds have demonstrated antihypertensive potential, including Allium sativum (garlic), Rauwolfia serpentina (reserpine), and Veratrum album (protoveratrines A and B) (Shouk et al., 2014; Lobay, 2015; El-Saber Batiha et al., 2020; Ali et al., 2023; Zhou et al., 2023).
 Among these, avocado (Persea americana) has garnered increasing attention due to its rich phytochemical composition and reported cardiovascular benefits.
 While the fruit is widely consumed for its nutritional value, its leaves contain bioactive compounds such as flavonoids, phenols, tannins, and alkaloids, which possess antioxidant, anti-inflammatory, and nephroprotective properties (Castro-López et al., 2019; Monge et al., 2023).
 These compounds have been shown to counteract oxidative stress, improve endothelial function, and reduce renal injury—key factors in hypertension management (Dabas et al., 2013).

-The folkloric use of avocado leaves in Nigeria for treating hypertension, diabetes, and fertility-related conditions is well-documented.
+The folkloric use of avocado leaves in Nigeria for treating hypertension, diabetes, and fertility-related conditions is well-documented (ref).
 Despite its traditional applications, scientific evidence supporting its efficacy in hypertension management is still emerging.
 Hence, the increasing prevalence of hypertension and its associated complications highlight the need for effective, accessible, and well-tolerated treatment options.
 While conventional antihypertensive medications remain the mainstay of therapy, their limitations necessitate the exploration of alternative approaches.
 Avocado leaf extracts, rich in pharmacologically active compounds, hold promise as a potential complementary therapy for hypertension management.
 Further scientific validation through clinical and pharmacological studies is essential to establish their efficacy, safety, and mechanisms of action.
-This study explores the potential of avocado leaves as an antihypertensive and nephroprotective agent, aiming to bridge the gap between traditional knowledge and modern pharmacological evidence.
+This study explored the potential of avocado leaves as an antihypertensive and nephroprotective agent, aiming to bridge the gap between traditional knowledge and modern pharmacological evidence.

 MATERIALS AND METHODS